teared/mikktspace-for-houdini/README.md

 different, but there is barely any difference in final shaders in UE4. xNormal best at dealing with quads, making perfectly synced normal maps, while both Houdini solutions are slightly unsynced.
-Before baking in Houdini, geometry should be triangulated by Divide SOP using Avoid small angles option.
+Before baking in Houdini, geometry should be triangulated.
+Smoothing normals

 ##### More UE4 Tests